 The possibilities are endless.
 And so are your talents.

 Tips For A More Professional Recording Speaking Or Singing

 One of the biggest frustrations for the listener of a recording is to wonder what word the artist is trying to say or sing.
 When we have trouble understanding the words, the entire meaning of a phrase is lost.
 To speak and sing clearly is the responsibility of the artist.
-Here's a link to help you with this.

 Gift Ideas For The Writer In You

-Are you a writer or poet?
+Are you a writer or a poet?
 Lucky you as this is an easy talent to use as a Christmas gift.
 You have several options:

 - Write your life story (Keep it fairly brief).
-Writing your story is telling of your experience, hope and strength.
+Writing your story is telling of your experience, hope, and strength.
 You are passing on valuable life lessons.
 Write about who you are, where you've been, where you are now and how you got there.

 - Write about an inspirational learning experience.
 Fill it with wisdom and light.
 If it's short enough, you can frame it and decorate the frame.